Fear of Medication – Pharmacophobia

 Free Initial Consultations for the Fear of Medication

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Medication prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Pharmacophobia problems prior to commencing any psychotherapy programmes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.